 When utilizing this Section Extension together with Section Type 3 where freqOffset parameter is present, then freqOffset affects the frequency span for the specific range of PRB numbers.

+Change 2:

 7.8.2.2 O-RU C-Plane message limits

 For O-RUs with per C-Plane message processing limits in addition to per endpoint processing limits, the O-RU may choose to advertise its limitations on a per C-Plane message basis.
 The O-DU may choose to indicate that it adheres to the associated limitations.
-The defined limits are the maximum number of beams and maximum number of highest priority sections within a C-Plane message.
+The defined limits are the maximum number of beams, maximum number of highest priority sections and maximum number of PRB ranges per highest priority section with Section Extension 12, within a C-Plane message.
 Refer to clause 15.8 of the M-Plane Specification [7] for details on usage of this feature for various scenarios.